bokic/cfrds/README.md

-# cfrds - ColdFusion RDS protocol library and CLI
+# cfrds - ColdFusion RDS protocol library with python bindings and CLI interface.

 ## Project description
 cfrds is a library and cli executable designed to communicate to ColdFusion server via Adobe RDS protocol.
 More info regarding the protocol at https://helpx.adobe.com/coldfusion/coldfusion-builder-extension-for-visual-studio-code/rds-support.html.